-Beefsteak tomatoes are aptly named large, thickly fleshed fruits.
-They are one of the favorite tomato varieties for the home garden.
-Growing beefsteak tomatoes requires a heavy cage or stakes to support the often 1 pound fruit.
+Beefsteak tomatoes, aptly named large, thickly fleshed fruits, are one of the favorite tomato varieties for the home garden.
+Growing beefsteak tomatoes requires a heavy cage or stakes to support the often 1-pound fruits.
 Beefsteak tomato varieties are late maturing and should be started indoors to extend the growing period.
 The beefsteak tomato plant produces classic slicing tomatoes that your family will love.

 Beefsteak Tomato Varieties

 Beefsteak tomatoes have meaty flesh and numerous seeds.
 There are many varieties available with different sized fruit, harvest times and growing ranges.

 - Some of the varieties are more suited to humid climates such as Mortgage Lifter and Grosse Lisse.

 - The huge nearly 2 pound Tidwell German and Pink Ponderosa are both old time favorites.

 - For super productive plants, chose Marizol Red, Olena Ukranian and Royal Hillbilly.